intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

    - the other vehicle has priority over the ego vehicle
    - both vehicles have same priority (no vehicle has priority over the other vehicle)

+3. unstructured

+   - the constellation the vehicle and the other object has to be evaluated with unstructured calculations

 ### Longitudinal conflicts
 The behavior for longitudinal conflicts (checks and response) for vehicles